 Many retailers have already successfully implemented this.
 At this point, LuisaViaRoma in Florence deserve a special compliment for what they organized on the occasion of the last Pitti Uomo in June.

 But where I see an acute need for action is fairs.
 Something must happen urgently to save the whole industry.
 One or two top "get-together events", such as Igedo, Men's Fashion Week Cologne or even Bread & Butter, are necessary to facilitate meetings and exchanges.
 Otherwise, most professionals stick to the same few showrooms and miss enormous opportunities, trends and a lot of potential to make money.
 Most fairs today are really only of national importance, because they continue to work with concepts and looks in the same way they did years ago, instead of really breaking new ground; dealing in mass rather than real class (for financial reasons).
 Two lights on the horizon: Destination Miami trade fair and Neonyt Berlin.
 Destination Miami: truly selective, great premium brands in the area of resortwear, furnished like the greatest living rooms, a treat for the eye and great for buying.
 Neonyt scores points on sustainability.
-Wellprepared and impeccably executed, both are innovative and will grow, I'm sure.
+Well-prepared and impeccably executed, both are innovative and will grow, I'm sure.

 In our field one must be revolutionary for the benefit of everyone.
 And if someone, whoever that might be, dares to try a new concept, takes the risk for the sake of the industry, – support them!
-Do not say "I'll check it out and if it's really that great, I'll sign up for it, but only if it's cheap" (the sad classic of weak brands and even weaker CEOs), but join in from the start and help build the new vision.
+Do not say "I'll check it out and, if it's really that great, I'll sign up for it, but only if it's cheap" (the sad classic of weak brands and even weaker CEOs), but join in from the start and help build the new vision.
 Only together are we strong enough to bring the consumers off the computer screen.

 Clothing is still, after food, one of the most important needs of the people.
 A market worth billions, where you can still have a lot of fun and earn a lot of money – if you do it right.